-(2) Abstinence: Client must demonstrate continuous abstinence for a minimum of 90 days prior to discharge as documented by urinalysis tests and other evidence.

-(3) Treatment Completion: Residential or inpatient programs may not certify the completion of DUII treatment.
-Only DUII rehabilitation programs may certify treatment completion.

-(4) Residential Treatment: Using the placement criteria approved by the Office, the DUII program's assessment may indicate that the client requires treatment in a residential program.
-It will be the responsibility of the DUII program to:

-(a) Monitor the case carefully while the client is in residential treatment by confirming that the client entered the program and that the client completed the program;

-(b) Provide or monitor outpatient and/or follow-up services when the client is discharged from the residential program; and

-(c) Verify completion of residential treatment and follow-up outpatient treatment.

-(5) Urinalysis Testing: A minimum of two urinalysis samples shall be collected during the period of service deemed necessary by a client's DUII rehabilitation program:

-(a) Using the process defined in 415-051-0005, the samples shall be tested for at least three controlled drugs.

-(b) At least one of the two samples is to be collected and tested in the first two weeks of the program and at least one is to be collected and tested in the last two weeks of the program.

-(c) If the first sample is positive, two or more samples must be collected and tested, including one sample within the last two weeks before discharge.

-(d) Programs may use methods of testing for the presence of alcohol and other drugs in the client's body other than urinalysis tests if they have obtained the prior review and approval of such methods by the Office.

-(6) Reporting: The program will report:

-(a) To the Office on forms prescribed by the Office;

-(b) To the evaluation specialist within 30 days from the date of the referral by the specialist.
-Subsequent reports must be provided within 30 days of discharge or within 10 days of the time that the client enters non compliant status; and (c) To the appropriate evaluation specialist, case manager, court, and/or other agency as required when requested concerning client cooperation, attendance, treatment progress, utilized modalities, and fee payment.

-(7) Certifying Completion: The program shall send a numbered Certificate of Completion to the Department of Motor Vehicles to verify the completion of convicted clients.
+- (2) Abstinence: Client must demonstrate continuous abstinence for a minimum of 90 days prior to discharge as documented by urinalysis tests and other evidence. - (3) Treatment Completion: Residential or inpatient programs may not certify the completion of DUII treatment.
+Only DUII rehabilitation programs may certify treatment completion. - (4) Residential Treatment: Using the ASAM PPC-2R, the DUII program's assessment may indicate that the client requires treatment in a residential program.
+It will be the responsibility of the DUII pro- - (a) Monitor the case carefully while the client is in residential treatment by confirming that the client entered the program and that the client completed the program; - (b) Provide or monitor outpatient and/or follow-up services when the client is discharged from the residential program; and - (c) Verify completion of residential treatment and follow-up out- - (5) Urinalysis Testing: A minimum of two urinalysis samples shall be collected during the period of service deemed necessary by a client's DUII rehabilitation program: - (a) Using the process defined in OAR 415-051-0005, the samples shall be tested for at least three controlled drugs. - (b) At least one of the two samples is to be collected and tested in the first two weeks of the program and at least one is to be collected and tested in the last two weeks of the program. - (c) If the first sample is positive, two or more samples must be collected and tested, including one sample within the last two weeks before discharge. - (d) Programs may use methods of testing for the presence of alcohol and other drugs in the client's body other than urinalysis tests if they have obtained the prior review and approval of such methods by the Office. - (6) Reporting: The program will report: - (a) To the Office on forms prescribed by the Office; - (b) To the evaluation specialist within 30 days from the date of the referral by the specialist.
+Subsequent reports must be provided within 30 days of discharge or within 10 days of the time that the client enters non compliant status; and - (c) To the appropriate evaluation specialist, case manager, court, and/or other agency as required when requested concerning client cooperation, attendance, treatment progress, utilized modalities, and fee payment. - 7) Certifying Completion: The program shall send a numbered Certificate of Completion to the Department of Motor Vehicles to verify the completion of convicted clients.
 Payment for treatment may be considered a requirement for compliance and treatment completion.
-A certificate of completion shall not be issued until the client has satisfied the abstinence requirements of section (2) of this rule.

-(8) Records: The DUII rehabilitation program shall maintain in the permanent client file, urinalysis results and all information necessary to determine whether the program is being, or has been, successfully completed.

-(9) Separation of Assessment/Rehabilitation Functions: Without the approval of the Assistant Director consistent with the criteria in 415-054-0200 to 0240, no agency or person may provide DUII rehabilitation to a client who has also been referred by a Judge to the same agency or person for a DUII related diagnostic assessment.
-Failure to comply with this section will be considered a violation of ORS chapter 813.
-If the Assistant Director finds such a violation the Assistant Director may deny, suspend, revoke, or refuse to renew a letter of approval.

-[ED.
-NOTE: Attachments referenced in this rule are available from the agency.]
-Stat.
-Auth.: ORS 409.410 & ORS 409.420
+A certificate of completion shall not be issued until the client has satisfied the abstinence requirements of section (2) of this rule. - (8) Records: The DUII rehabilitation program shall maintain in the permanent client file, urinalysis results and all information necessary to determine whether the program is being, or has been, successfully completed. - (9) Separation of Assessment/Rehabilitation Functions: Without the approval of the Administrator consistent with the criteria in OAR 415-054-0200 to 0240, no agency or person may provide DUII rehabilitation to a client who has also been referred by a Judge to the same agency or person for a DUII related diagnostic assessment.
+Failure to comply with this section will be considered a violation of ORS Chapter 813.
+If the Administrator finds such a violation the Administrator may deny, suspend, revoke, or refuse to renew a letter of approval.
+[Publications: Publications referenced are available from the agency.]